pwtail/readme/README.md

 There is a pretty known writing by Bob Nystrom named ["What color is you function"](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).

-In it, the author reflects on the different approaches to the async programming that programming languages have.
+In it, the author reflects on the different approaches to async programming that programming languages have.
 The majority of languages, including Python, use "functions of different colors".
 That means, one color for regular functions and another for async ones.
 In Python that is done with async and await keywords.
 Golang does not use function coloring, as a vivid counter-example.